akshell/docs/ref/core/fs.rst

-:dfn:`Temporary files` are another kind of files: they come from requests (see :doc:`request` for details), have no path, and disappear after the request was processed. :class:`~ak.TempFile` class objects representing temporary files are accepted by all :mod:`ak.fs` functions expecting file path parameter.
+:dfn:`Temporary files` are another kind of files: they come from requests (see :doc:`request` for details), have no path, and disappear after the request was processed. :class:`~ak.TempFile` class objects representing temporary files are accepted by all :mod:`fs` functions expecting file path parameter.

 Functions